Want to learn how to make half a million dollars with just one marketing video?

 That’s it.
 Simple.

 Where can you find other popular themes?

 Look around at what movies are popular today.
-Hollywood and Netflix does a lot of research to find out what themes people like, and then makes movies about those themes.
+Hollywood and Netflix do a lot of research to find out what themes people like, and then make movies about those themes.
 Catalogue those trends, and you will have a handful of great themes to start with.

-Remember – gather lots of reference, and you will fill your cup with great ideas!
+Remember – gather lots of references, and you will fill your cup with great ideas!

 Concept creation is only the beginning stage of this great marketing video.

 One incredible way to make your marketing video stand out is to make people laugh.